-One of our most popular posts, “Containers You Never Thought Of” (find it here) was just begging to be repeated, so we spent some time this week searching for even more unique garden container ideas for you.
-A few of these have good links to them, but honestly a lot of these photos we found on Pinterest, and search as we might, could not find a good source for them.
+One of our most popular series of posts has been “Containers You Never Thought Of”.
+So we decided it was time to update this post with even more new, unique garden containers for you.
+And we found some amazing creative planter ideas!
+Some of these photos we found on Pinterest, and search as we might, could not find a good source for them.
 They are so inspirational we couldn’t leave them out!
 (If you know whose work these belong to, please drop us an email so we can give them proper credit!)
-So here it is, MORE containers you never thought of!
-Our featured photo, above…Old fashioned charm.
-Need I say more?
-You could find an old tub at a Habitat for Humanity Restore…
+So here it is, MORE unique garden containers you never thought of!

 These old metal drawers make quite the unusual garden container.
 These may be old drawers from a metal desk, or possibly old metal artillery boxes?
 It looks to us like the first layer of boxes was filled with soil, then concrete blocks were placed along the inner edges of the boxes to create a surface to place the next layer of boxes.
 Drill holes in the bottom of a container like this, not only for the health of the plants, but also to keep the weight of the arrangement from toppling itself.
 This photo has an unknown source.
 Please let us know if you know where it’s from!

 This up-cycled drawer planter from ‘Beyond The Picket Fence‘ is such a charming project.
 A little scrap wood and some old thrift store drawers is all you need to make your porch the most idyllic on the block!
 The tutorial for this project has lots of photos and easy to follow instructions.

 If you love up-cycled junk and farmhouse style, then you will love the junk home garden tour from ‘Organized Clutter‘!
 Visit her page and see lots of ideas to recycle metal containers into planters, and so much more!
 Our favs?
 The bicycle planter and the banana tree!
 And her gardens… amazing!